Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project03/README.md

 ## Examples and Sample Images

 Sample images of client/server interaction is present in the res/Screenshots folder.
+1) Coordinator.png: How to run the Coordinator
-1) RMIServer.png: How to run the RMIServerApp
+2) RMIServer.png: How to run the RMIServerApp
-2) RMIClient1.png and RMIClient2.png: Sample images showing to run RMIClient and how data is shown in RMIClientApp.
+3) RMIClient.png: Sample images showing to run RMIClient and how data is shown in RMIClientApp.

 ## Limitations